 - Mini notepads, stickers, stencils

-The absolute best part of past year’s Teal Pumpkin was the Facebook message I received from a neighbour whose daughter has severe food allergies.
+The absolute best part of our first year’s Teal Pumpkin was the Facebook message I received from a neighbour whose daughter has severe food allergies.
 Is there anything better than making a child’s day?

 “It was exciting to see another teal pumpkin in the neighbourhood besides ours!
 Thank you Amber!
 Ayesha was very excited to tell Matt she has food allergies!”